minihays/minihays.github.io/_posts/2022-02-01-january-books-read.markdown

 categories: [Books]
 ---
 ![books](/images/January2022Books.jpg)
-Somehow, I completed 21 books in January.
+Somehow I completed 21 books in January.
 I think that might be a record for me.
 If you want a little more on my thoughts for each of the books, check out my [bookstagram page - @minihaysreads](http://instagram.com/minihaysreads).

 Here is a link for each of the books.
 I hope you find something that looks interesting to you.